wwivbbs/docs/docs/linux_installation.md

 _TERM settings_

-The Curses library being used for init gets confused on some terminal settings, and results in a borked display on exit.
+The Curses library being used for wwivconfig gets confused on some terminal settings, and results in a borked display on exit.
 You may have to type a "reset" command to get it to behave normally again.
 In general, it appears that using a TERM setting in the xterm family works best (xterm, xterm-color, etc).